When Should You Start Preparing for the SAT?

 Learning the best test-taking tactics is a crucial component of SAT preparation.
 The best way to delete answers, when to guess, how to manage your time, and other section-specific advice are all covered in this.

 There are two aspects to preparing for the SAT.
 The first component is the deliberate practice of the test-taking abilities you need to perfect.
-You can achieve this by practicing particular question types, subjects, or areas that need improvement.
+You can achieve this by practising particular question types, subjects, or areas that need improvement.
 Make sure to thoroughly analyze your incorrect answers to determine where you went wrong.

 10. Be prepared for Test Day!